Shazamed/ctf-writeups/greyctf-2022/misc/Data-Degeneration.md

     f.write(", ".join(ps))
 ```

-From this, it tells us that 3 means are generated within the range of -30 to 30.
+# Solution

-The means are then used to generate multiple samples from a normal distribution with the same mean and standard deviation of 1.
+As stated in the description, our goal is to obtain the 3 means used to generate the dataset in data.txt.
+From the script, it tells us that 3 means are randomly generated within the range of -30 to 30 using the ```rand()`` function.
+Next, 800 samples are then generated from a normal distribution with one of the randomly selected 3 means and standard deviation of 1.

 Our first step is to visualise the numbers in a histogram graph using matplotlib.